-If you have a garden like mine, your countertop is overflowing with tomatoes in various stages of ripeness.
+If you have a garden, right about now your countertop is overflowing with tomatoes in various stages of ripeness.
 Aside from eating as many fresh tomatoes as you can every day, it’s time to figure out how to preserve them for the winter.

 - For long-term freezing, the temperature of your freezer should be zero degrees.